 What is Intermittent Fasting?

-For me, intermittent fasting is not a diet, it’s a lifestyle.
+Intermittent fasting is not a diet, it’s a lifestyle.

 For many centuries, fasting has always been an integral part of many ancient civilizations, but it got its worldwide recognition in recent years.

-Intermittent fasting is a food pattern when you fast for a particular duration of time and then you are allowed to eat in a particular eating window. there are different forms of intermittent fasting, some of the most common forms are:
+Intermittent fasting is a food pattern when you fast for a particular duration of time and then you are allowed to eat in a particular eating window.
+There are different forms of intermittent fasting, some of the most common forms are:

 - 16:8 fasting- Conventional fasting